 Upcoming events will take place online through Zoom.
 Text YOUTHTRUTH to 855-234-9801 to sign up.
 For more information about Youth Truth, email firstname.lastname@example.org.

-Join us for engaging conversation and insight from special guests in the next Youth Truth on Friday, May 21 from 4 PM to 5:30 PM.
+Join us for engaging conversation in the next Youth Truth on Friday, November 19 from 4 PM to 5:30 PM

 - David Gray, Co-Head of A&R at Universal Music Publishing Group